 Getting In and Out of the Salt River

 Visitors have only a short walk from the parking areas and shuttle stops to the river.
 The river entry and exit points are pretty obvious.
 Before beginning to float, make sure all of your clothing and items are secured to your tube.
 When getting in, taking a dip, and getting out, keep track of your tube to prevent it from floating away.
-Salt River Tubing charges $30 for lost tubes, which must be paid in cash.
+When we visited, Salt River Tubing charged $30 for lost tubes, which must be paid in cash.

 As you reach your point of exit, start to paddle your way over to that side of the river in advance.
 That way, you won’t overshoot it or have to hop out on the rocks in the middle of the river.

-This isn’t to scare anybody from doing this activity, but people do get injured have drowned while on the Salt River.
+This isn’t to scare anybody from doing this activity, but people do get injured and have drowned in the Salt River.
 Take the proper precautions to have a fun and safe day.

 Salt River Tubing requires that children be 8 years of age and 4 feet tall to rent tubes and ride the shuttle.
+Children under 12 must wear a life jacket, which can be rented as well.
 If you are tubing independently with children, use your best judgement.

 Even on the river, the desert sun can take a toll, so be sure to stay hydrated (not just with beer).
 Glass containers are not permitted and rangers and cops frequently patrol to check coolers and watch for drunk drivers.
 Though there are officials patrolling, we recommend leaving valuables at home and locking your car.